 Proof of English Proficiency

 All non-native English speakers are required to demonstrate English proficiency prior to admission.
 Applicants who are native speakers of English in a country in which English is the exclusive official language are exempt from this requirement.
-English language proficiency is satisfied by an official score on the Test of English as a Second Language (TOEFL).
+English language proficiency is satisfied by an official score on the Test of English as a Second Language (TOEFL) or the International English Language Testing System (IELTS).

 To ensure proper processing of immigration documents, we request all applicants to submit a copy of their passport information page.